naninovel/docs/docs/guide/configuration.md

 Select Played Script | True | Whether to automatically select currently played script when visual editor is open.
 Insert Line Key | Space | Hot key used to show `Insert Line` window when the visual editor is in focus.
 Set to `None` to disable.
 Insert Line Modifier | Control | Modifier for the `Insert Line Key`.
 Set to `None` to disable.
+Indent Line Key | Right Arrow | Hot key used to indent lines.
+Set to `None` to disable.
+Indent Line Modifier | Control | Modifier for the `Indent Line Key`.
+Set to `None` to disable.
+Unindent Line Key | Left Arrow | Hot key used to un-indent lines.
+Set to `None` to disable.
+Unindent Line Modifier | Control | Modifier for the `Unindent Line Key`.
+Set to `None` to disable.
 Save Script Key | S | Hot key used to save (serialize) the edited script when the visual editor is in focus.
 Set to `None` to disable.
 Save Script Modifier | Control | Modifier for the `Save Script Key`.
 Set to `None` to disable.
 Rewind Mouse Button | 0 | When clicked a line in visual editor, which mouse button should activate rewind: `0` is left, `1` right, `2` middle; set to `-1` to disable.